Is Istanbul safe for new and unexpecting travelers?

 You should be aware that tourist hotspots, restaurants, shops, and public transportation are places where most thefts and pickpocketing occur.

-- The intentional homicide rate of Turkey in 2018 was 2.59 per 100,000 inhabitants.
+- The intentional homicide rate in Turkey in 2018 was 2.59 per 100,000 inhabitants.
 This is a quarter the rate of Russia, and almost half the rate of Chile, the lowest-rated country in South America.

 - According to the UK Government, “British nationals made over 2.5 million visits to Turkey in 2019.
 Most visits are trouble-free.”